 In addition, some streets within town limits are private roads and are not maintained by the town.
 The town is not responsible for clearing driveways after plowing.

-Parks, greenways and sidewalks around town facilities are not a priority for snow removal.
+Parks and greenways are not a priority for snow removal.
+The town does not remove snow or ice from sidewalks in town but will clear sidewalks around town facilities as time allows.
 Property owners are responsible for sidewalks in front of structures they own.

 See the map below and the Videos section on this page.
 Additional information on winter weather preparations and operations is available in the Cold Weather Resources section of the Ready Hillsborough page on this website.

 Traffic signals are not maintained by the town.
 For problems with traffic signals, contact the N.C.
 Department of Transportation online or at 877-368-4968.

 Streetlights in need of maintenance should be reported to the service company.
 An address or pole number for the streetlight should be obtained.

 If the streetlight is within the Duke Energy service area, notify the company by calling 800-777-9898 or by completing an outdoor lighting repair request form on the company's website.